MicrosoftDocs/entra-docs/docs/identity/authentication/concept-certificate-based-authentication-certificateuserids.md

 Microsoft Entra connect supports syncing values into the certificateUserIds from an on-premises Active Directory environment.
 On-premises Active Directory supports certificate-based authentication and multiple username bindings.
 Support for the use of these mapping methods involves populating the Alt-Security-Identities (altSecurityIdentities) attribute on user objects in the on-premises Active Directory.
-Additionally with [KB5014754](https://support.microsoft.com/en-us/topic/kb5014754-certificate-based-authentication-changes-on-windows-domain-controllers-ad2c23b0-15d8-4340-a468-4d4f3b188f16)—Certificate-based authentication changes on Windows domain controllers many customers may have implemented some of the non-reusable mapping methods (Type=strong) mapping methods to meet the on-premise Active Directory strong certificate binding enforcement requirements.
+Additionally with [KB5014754](https://support.microsoft.com/en-us/topic/kb5014754-certificate-based-authentication-changes-on-windows-domain-controllers-ad2c23b0-15d8-4340-a468-4d4f3b188f16), certificate-based authentication changes on Windows domain controllers many customers may have implemented some of the non-reusable mapping methods (Type=strong) mapping methods to meet the on-premise Active Directory strong certificate binding enforcement requirements.

 ### Considerations when using Microsoft Entra Connect to sync certificate user IDs